 Drugs and Supplemental Thyroid

 Drugs are not my strong suit, so I won’t even attempt to make recommendations here.
-Besides I am morally opposed to drugs, how they’re utilized in our society.
+Besides I am morally opposed to drugs and how they’re utilized in our society.
 Please find a qualified doctor or naturopath that can guide you here.
-Be warned though, that the wrong thyroid drugs can actually make things worse.
+Be warned though, the wrong thyroid drugs can actually make things worse.

 Depending on the how far thyroid disease has gone many people may need to remain on either drugs or supplemental thyroid long-term.